Create Hyperlink in Excel

 Any of these three options will open up the Insert Hyperlink dialog box, shown below:

-Type the text that you want to display in the Excel worksheet into the top Text to display: field and then use the options in the dialog box to define your link address.
+Type the text that you want to display in the Excel worksheet into the Text to display: field at the top of the dialog box, and then use the options in the dialog box to define your link address.

 The available types of hyperlink are listed on the left hand side of the 'Insert Hyperlink' window.
 These are described, individually, below: